markjayson545/DocuTracker/css/optimization-summary.md

 All planned optimizations have been completed:

 1. **Variable Centralization**:
-   - Created a dedicated `variables.css` file with all CSS variables
+   - Created a dedicated `variables.css` file with all CSS variables (111 variables in total)
-   - Ensured all global and page-specific CSS files import variables correctly
+   - Ensured all 14 page-specific CSS files import variables correctly
+   - Ensured all 8 component CSS files import variables correctly
-   - Removed duplicate variable definitions from all files
+   - Removed all duplicate variable definitions from all files
+   - Added validation script to verify variable centralization

 2. **CSS Import Structure**:
-   - Updated all HTML files to load `master.css` before page-specific CSS
+   - Updated all 15 HTML files to load `master.css` before page-specific CSS
    - Made sure `master.css` imports `variables.css` first
-   - Added variable imports to all component CSS files
+   - Added variable imports to all component and page-specific CSS files
+   - Created automated scripts to maintain import structure

 3. **Documentation**:
    - Updated `README.md` with comprehensive information about CSS architecture